Our Plants

 One of the most popular native flowers, Black-Eyed Susans spread over open fields and attract butterflies.
 Thrives in sun or part shade and grows up to 3 feet.
 Deer resistant!

 Tall meadow perennial that thrives in dry sunny spots.
-Spikes of deep purple flower clusters bloom in late summer and attract birds and butterflies to feed.
+Spikes of deep purple flower clusters bloom in mid to late summer and attract birds and butterflies to feed.
 Blazing star is 3-4' and pictured.
-Rough blazing star has button like blooms on its spike and can grow up to 6'.
+September Glory blazing star has button like blooms on its spike and is a monarch favorite.'.

 Brown Eyed Susan